BalaghaID/App/README.md

 &nbsp;
 ### 🔄 How to use
-**Option 1 (Recommended):** Download the self-contained [BalaghaID_v0.1.0.html](https://github.com/BalaghaID/App/releases/download/v0.1.0/BalaghaID_v0.1.0.html) file and open it on any modern web browser.
-No installation or internet connection is required.
-Follow the on-screen instructions to guide you through Arabic rhetorical device identification.
+**Option 1 (Recommended):** Download the self-contained [BalaghaID_v0.1.0.html](https://github.com/BalaghaID/App/releases/download/v0.1.0/BalaghaID_v0.1.0.html) file and open it on any modern web browser. **No installation or internet connection is required.** Follow the on-screen instructions to guide you through Arabic rhetorical device identification.

-**Option 2:** Visit the [Downloads page](https://balagha-id.app/download) for Balagha-ID to download the latest version of the app.
+**Option 2:** Visit the [Downloads page](https://balagha-id.app/download) for BalaghaID to download the latest version of the app.

 **Option 3:** Visit [BalaghaID.app](https://balagha-id.app) to use the tool directly online.